abearly/ScientiaMobileAngular/Exercise3/readme.md

 * All functionality from Exercise 2 still exists
 * The "Products" tab is open by default
 * The "Current Orders" table shows "Yes" or "No" under "Fulfilled?"
+* The "Current Orders" table shows the user's name for any order placed by a logged in user
+* The "Current Orders" table shows 'Guest' for any order placed by an anonymous user
 * When a user presses "Fulfill Order"
   - The fulfillment status for the order changes to "Yes"
-  - The "Fulfill Order" button for that order disables
+  - The "Fulfill Order" and "Cancel Order" buttons for that order disables
 - When a user presses "Cancel Order" for an order, the order no longer appears on the table
 - When a user submits an order on the Order Form, the order is marked as not fulfilled on the "Current Orders" table
 - When a user selects the "Users" tab